city_hall

 In August of 2025, the Boston Housing Authority released a public bid for Rodent-Proof Containerization for Trash, Recycling, and Compost:

-Read the Bid - Project implementation is set to begin in the winter of 2025.
+• Project implementation is set to begin in the Summer of 2026.